 Mesopotamia is located in the region now known as the Middle East, which includes parts of southwest Asia and lands around the eastern Mediterranean Sea.
 It is part of the Fertile Crescent, an area also known as “Cradle of Civilization” for the number of innovations that arose from the early societies in this region, which are among some of the earliest known human civilizations on earth.

-The word “mesopotamia” is formed from the ancient words “meso,” meaning between or in the middle of, and “potamos” meaning river.
+The word “mesopotamia” is formed from the ancient words “meso,” meaning between or in the middle of, and “potamos,” meaning river.
 Situated in the fertile valleys between the Tigris and Euphrates rivers, the region is now home to modern-day Iraq, Kuwait, Turkey and Syria.

 Humans first settled in Mesopotamia in the Paleolithic era.
 By 14,000 B.C., people in the region lived in small settlements with circular houses.